the-cognitiveservices-ninja/demo-environment/docs/tendfor.md

     - all three are in queue sales

 ## Please do NOT
-  - delete or modify the clients, even if you are able to do so !!! we trust you !!
+  - delete or modify the clients, even if you can do so !!!
+We trust you !!

 ## Begin:
-log-in in all cloudpcs and make sure all agents are online open needed browser tabs to avoid log-in dialogues
+login in all cloud pcs and make sure all agents are online open needed browser tabs to avoid login dialogues

 ## Demo: Experience Overview
   - Use nadine.ente@ddcoms.onmicrosoft.com to show